José Rizal: Association with Leonor Rivera

 Leonor Rivera is thought to have inspired the character of María Clara in Noli Me Tángere and El Filibusterismo.
 Rivera and Rizal first met in Manila when Rivera was 14 years old and Rizal was 16.
 When Rizal left for Europe on May 3, 1882, Rivera was 16 years old.
 Their correspondence began after Rizal left a poem for her.

 Their correspondence helped Rizal stay focused on his studies in Europe.
 They employed codes in their letters because Rivera's mother did not favor Rizal.
 In a letter from Mariano Katigbak dated June 27, 1884, she referred to Rivera as Rizal's "betrothed".
 Katigbak described Rivera as having been greatly affected by Rizal's departure, and frequently sick because of insomnia.

-When Rizal returned to the Philippines on August 5, 1887, Rivera and her family had moved back to Dagupan, Pangasinan.
+Before Rizal returned to the Philippines on August 5, 1887, Rivera and her family had moved back to Dagupan, Pangasinan.
 Rizal's father forbade the young man to see Rivera in order to avoid putting her family in danger.
 Rizal was already labeled by the criollo elite as a filibustero or subversive because of his novel Noli Me Tángere.
 Rizal wanted to marry Rivera while he was still in the Philippines because she had been so faithful to him.
 Rizal asked permission from his father one more time before his second departure from the Philippines, but he never met her again.

 In 1888, Rizal stopped receiving letters from Rivera for a year, although he continued to write to her.
 Rivera's mother favored an Englishman named Henry Kipping, a railway engineer who fell in love with Rivera.
 The news of Leonor Rivera's marriage to Kipping devastated Rizal.

 His European friends kept almost everything he gave them, including doodlings on pieces of paper.
 He had visited Spanish liberal, Pedro Ortiga y Pérez, and impressed the man's daughter, Consuelo, who wrote about Rizal.
 In her diary, she said Rizal had regaled them with his wit, social graces, and sleight-of-hand tricks.
 In London, during his research on Antonio de Morga's writings, he became a regular guest in the home of Reinhold Rost of the British Museum, who referred to him as "a gem of a man."
 The family of Karl Ullmer, pastor of Wilhelmsfeld, and the Blumentritts in Germany saved even napkins that Rizal had made sketches and notes on.
 They were ultimately bequeathed to the Rizal family to form a treasure trove of memorabilia.